 Crime on the mountain needs to be dealt with urgently.
 Read more here ...

 On Lion's Head a young adopted dog's enthusiasm for the walk got the better of her, leading her to danger and in need of rescue.
 She spent the night half way down a cliff on a precarious ledge, with her carers worried for her safety.

 VISITING THE ELAND BUSH-TAMERS OF CAPE TOWN

 The Eland, an iconic Cape species, whose cultural significance stretching back into Khoi San culture, is experience a revival.
 An environmental & training programme, the Gantouw Project, has re-introduced them to the city.

 Post fire: insect Survivor & Floral Thriver

 Cape vegetation needs periodic fire.
-Fires started naturally by sparks formed in rock falls.
-Or Lightning.
-It evolved this way long before humans turned fire into a technology.
+Historically they started naturally - often by sparks formed in rock falls; or lightning.
+The land evolved this way long before humans turned fire into a technology.